Loading...

-Decluttering your home can feel like an overwhelming task, especially if decision fatigue is holding you back.
+When you want to declutter your house, decision fatigue can feel like a major roadblock.
 Decision fatigue happens when the constant need to make choices wears down your mental energy, leaving you feeling exhausted and unable to decide—even on seemingly simple matters.
 For many, decluttering becomes a daunting task as each item seems to demand its own decision: keep, toss, or donate?
 This process can be taxing, but with the right approach, you can conquer decision fatigue and finally achieve a clutter-free, peaceful home.

 Understanding Decision Fatigue and Its Impact on Decluttering